firedrakeproject/firedrake/doc/sphinx/source/backends.rst

     }
   }

 Parallel computations in OpenCL are executed by *work items* organised into *work groups*.
-OpenCL requires annotating all pointer arguments with the memory region they point to: ``__global`` memory is visible to any work item, ``__local`` memory to any work item within the same work group and ``__private`` memory is private to a work item.
+OpenCL requires the annotation of all pointer arguments with the memory region they point to: ``__global`` memory is visible to any work item, ``__local`` memory to any work item within the same work group and ``__private`` memory is private to a work item.
 PyOP2 does this annotation automatically for the user kernel if the OpenCL backend is used.
 Local memory therefore corresponds to CUDA's shared memory and private memory is called local memory in CUDA.
 The work item id within the work group is accessed via the OpenCL runtime call ``get_local_id(0)``, the work group id via ``get_group_id(0)``.
 A barrier synchronisation across all work items of a work group is enforced with a call to ``barrier(CLK_LOCAL_MEM_FENCE)``.
 Bearing these differences in mind, the OpenCL kernel stub is structurally almost identical to the corresponding CUDA version above.

 The required local memory size per work group ``reqd_work_group_size`` is computed as part of the execution plan.
 In CUDA this value is a launch